bifurcationkit/BifurcationKitDocs.jl/docs/src/plotting.md

 BifurcationKit.plot(br)
 ```

-The keyword arguments to `BifurcationKit.plot` are the same as decribed above in the page.
+The keyword arguments to `BifurcationKit.plot` are the same as described above in the page.
 You can also combine diagrams with `BifurcationKit.plot(br1, br2)` or use `BifurcationKit.plot!(ax, br)` to add a branch to an existing plot.

 > You can also load `CairoMakie.jl` if you prefer